 - Access information on the CAS Committees on which you serve

 - And much more!

-The Participation Survey comes out every July.
+The Volunteer Interest and Participation (VIP) Survey comes out every July.
 This is an easy way to learn about all of the existing committees and to let the committee chairperson know of your interest.
-If you missed the Participation Survey or you don't want to wait that long, please contact Shelby Wolff(email@example.com) or Mikey Cafarelli (firstname.lastname@example.org), and they would be happy to help you get involved!
+If you missed the Participation Survey or you don't want to wait that long, please contact Shelby Wolff(firstname.lastname@example.org) or Mikey Bevarelli (email@example.com), and they would be happy to help you get involved!

 Yes!
 We definitely desire and welcome your involvement!
 (Note that the Exam Committee is limited to Fellows, but there are many other committees who need you.)
 Remember, joining a committee and volunteering is an excellent way to meet new people.